 When you look at your prescription for eyeglasses, you will see numbers listed under the headings of OS and OD.
-They are Latin abbreviations; OS (oculus sinister) means the left eye and OD (oculus dextrus) means the right eye.
-Occasionally you will see a notation for OU, which means something involving both eyes.
-In general, the further away from zero the number on your prescription, the worse your eyesight and the more vision correction you need.
-A plus sign in front of the number means you are farsighted and a minus sign means you are nearsighted.
+They are Latin abbreviations: OS (oculus sinister) means the left eye and OD (oculus dextrus) means the right eye.
+Occasionally, you will see a notation for OU, which means something involving both eyes.
+In general, the further away from zero the number on your prescription, the worse your eyesight and the more vision correction (stronger prescription) you need.
+A “plus” (+) sign in front of the number means you are farsighted, and a “minus” (-) sign means you are nearsighted.
 These numbers represent diopters, the unit used to measure the correction, or focusing power, of the lens your eye requires.
 Diopter is often abbreviated "D."

 For example, if your prescription says -1.00, you have one diopter of nearsightedness.
 This is a fairly mild amount of nearsightedness.
 If you are -4.25, that means you have 4 and 1/4 diopters of nearsightedness.
 This is more nearsighted than -1.00, and requires stronger (thicker) lenses.
 Similarly, +1.00 would be a small amount of farsightedness and +5 would be more.